LeonardWilleke/thesis-code/cases/flow-around-cylinder-controlled/README.md

 This tutorial is only available in Python and OpenFOAM.
 You need to have preCICE, OpenFOAM and the [Python bindings](https://www.precice.org/installation-bindings-python.html) installed on your system.

 - *OpenFOAM*:
-- *Dummy*: A Python dummy used to test the coupling between OpenFOAM and the controller
+- *Dummy*: A Python dummy used to test the coupling to OpenFOAM.
+You can use it instead of the controller if you want to tweak the setup.
 - *FMI*: An example PID controller using FMU models for computation.
 This solver depends on the Python libraries `numpy` and `FMPy` which you can install with conda or pip, for example `pip3 install --user fmpy`.
 You also need the compiled FMU model `PIDcontroller.fmu`.
 The model for Linux is part of this repository in the folder [FMUs](../../FMUs).
 For other systems, please recompile the model from the provided [C-files](../../FMUs/cmake).
 If you want to change the model parameters, have a look inside the [setting files](controller-fmi/pid).

 ## Running the simulation